 Be Responsible – Fill out your timesheets, expense forms and paperwork.
 They are basic requirements, but making sure these are done in a timely fashion shows you as responsible, reliable and organised.

-Be A Fine Representative – Temps are the face of the recruitment agency, so represent them with the highest professionalism.
+Be an Amazing Representative – Temps are the face of the recruitment agency, so represent them with the highest professionalism.

 Most importantly, enjoy being in your new role, meeting new people and showcasing your skills to your employers!